ineswilms/bigtime/README.md

 ### Vector AutoRegressive (VAR) Models

-While we could use the example data provided, *bigtime* also support simulation of VAR models using both lasso and elementwise type sparsity patterns.
+While we could use the example data provided, *bigtime* also supports simulation of VAR models using both lasso and elementwise type sparsity patterns.
 Since lasso is the most widely known one, we will start off with lasso.
 To simulate a VAR model having lasso type of sparsity, use the `simVAR` function and set `sparsity_pattern="lasso"`.
-The lasso sparsity patterns the addional `num_zero` options which determines the number of zeros in the VAR coefficient matrix (excluding intercepts).
-*Note: we also set a seed so that the simulation is replicatable*.
+The lasso sparsity pattern has the additional `num_zero` option which determines the number of zeros in the VAR coefficient matrix (excluding intercepts). *Note: we also set a seed so that the simulation is replicatable*.
 We can then use the `summary` function to obtain a summary of the simulated data.

 ``` r
 periods <- 200